tibebit/ghfollowers/README.md

 * Xcode 13

 ## Credits
-I developed this application by following through the tutorial provided by [Sean Allen](https://twitter.com/seanallen_dev)
+I developed this application by following through the tutorial provided by <a href="https://twitter.com/seanallen_dev" target="_blank">Sean Allen</a>